All guides

 Which Shopify delivery app should you use?

 The two natural shortlist entries for Shopify stores running their own drivers are Routella and EasyRoutes.
-EasyRoutes is Shopify-native and focused on routing.
-Routella is a full delivery platform — route optimization, driver app, proof of delivery, live tracking, and WhatsApp/SMS/email notifications — that also works beyond Shopify if you sell on more than one channel.
+EasyRoutes is Shopify-native and focused on routing — see the full Routella vs EasyRoutes comparison.
+Routella is a full delivery platform — route optimization, driver app, proof of delivery, live tracking, and WhatsApp/SMS/email notifications — that also works beyond Shopify if you also sell on WooCommerce or Wix.
 For a deeper comparison of the category, see the best delivery route planner software in 2026.

 Routella has a free plan (1 driver, 50 orders/month) so you can run a few real Shopify deliveries before paying, and automatic fulfillment write-back so your Shopify orders update themselves.